Keywords are single words or phrases that determine who your ad will be served to.

 Keywords are applied to the entire ad group for three hours.
 To add keywords for a separate ad, create a new group for the ad.

 If keywords overlap (a keyword contains one of the other keywords), negative keywords are added automatically.
 This prevents keywords from competing with each other when selecting an ad to show.

 Auxiliary parts of speech, pronouns, and any words that do not add their own meaning (stop words) are automatically excluded from the user's search query when selecting ads to display.
-For example, if a user searches for how and when to travel to mars, ads will be selected that have the keyword travel mars.
+For example, if a user searches for how and when to travel to mars, ads will be served that have the keyword travel mars.
 How, and, when, and to are stop words in this case.